-After deducting the attorneys' fees and expenses, costs of notice and administration, and service awards to the Class Representatives approved by the Court, there will be a Net Settlement Fund available for distribution to Class Members.
-Each Class Member will be paid from this fund on a pro rata basis, based on the amount of applicable Challenged Fees paid by the Class Member over the applicable Class Period.
+After deducting the class attorneys' fees and expenses, costs of notice and administration, and service awards to the Class Representatives approved by the Court, there will be a Net Settlement Fund available for distribution to Class Members.
+Each Class Member will be paid from this fund on a pro rata basis, based on the amount of applicable APSN Fees paid by the Class Member.
 For example, a Class Member who paid \$1,000 in applicable fees will receive a check or account credit for twice as much as a Class Member who paid \$500 in applicable fees.

-The actual amount of any Class Member's check or account credit will be determined by an independent settlement administrator based on the following formula:
+The actual amount of any Class Member's check or account credit will be determined by an independent Settlement Administrator based on the following formula: